The Hubble PanCET program: Transit and Eclipse Spectroscopy of the Strongly Irradiated Giant Exoplanet WASP-76b: PHOTOMETRIC OBSERVATIONS OF WASP-76

 \section{PHOTOMETRIC OBSERVATIONS OF WASP-76}

-We have acquired a total of 208 nightly observations of WASP-76 during five recent observing seasons, not including several transit observations each year, with the Tennessee State University (TSU) Celestron 14-inch (C14) automated imaging telescope (AIT) at Fairborn Observatory \citep[see, e.g.,][]{h1999,ehf2003}.
+We acquired a total of 208 out-of-transit observations of WASP-76 during five recent observing seasons, not including several transit observations each year, with the Tennessee State University (TSU) Celestron 14-inch (C14) automated imaging telescope (AIT) at Fairborn Observatory \citep[see, e.g.,][]{h1999,ehf2003}.
 The AIT uses an STL-1001E CCD camera from Santa Barbara Instrument Group (SBIG); all exposures were made through a Cousins R filter.
-Each nightly observation consisted of 3--10 consecutive exposures on WASP-76 and several comparison stars in the same field of view.
-The individual nightly frames were co-added and reduced to differential magnitudes in the sense WASP-76 minus the mean brightness of seven constant comparison stars.
+Each observation consisted of 3--10 consecutive exposures on WASP-76 and several comparison stars in the same field of view.
+The individual frames were co-added and reduced to differential magnitudes – i.e. WASP-76 minus the mean brightness of seven constant comparison stars.
 Further details of our observing, reduction, and analysis techniques can be found in \citet{sing+2015}.

 The photometric observations are summarized in Table \ref{ground}.
 Column~4 lists the yearly standard deviations of the observations from their seasonal means; these values are consistent with the precision of a single observation, as determined from the comparison stars.
 Our SBIG STL-1001E CCD camera suffered a gradual degradation during the 2017-18 observing season, resulting in the loss of data from that season.
 The camera was replaced with another SBIG STL-1001E CCD to minimize instrumental shifts in the data.
 Nonetheless, there appears to be a shift in the seasonal-mean differential magnitudes, given in column~5, of several milli-magnitudes between the third and fourth observing seasons.
 Otherwise, the night-to-night and year-to-year variability in columns 4 \& 5 show that WASP-76 is constant on both time scales to the limit of our precision.